znrm/speq/README.md

 ## Usage

+### CLI

+Executing the following command:

+    $ bundle exec speq

+will recursively search the working directory and run all files that end with `_speq.rb`.

+To run individual files, specify a list of speq file prefixes.
+For example, to run tests that are within the files `example_speq.rb` and `sample_speq.rb`, simply execute:

+    $ bundle exec speq example sample

+Speq files are not expected to require `speq`, but they should require other files that may be needed to run the speqs.

+### A simple test

 Speq excels at running many similar tests and checks.
 It omits explicit descriptions and outputs simple reports.

-### A simple test

 ```ruby
 does :prime? do